 Nagara Shrine’s beginnings can be traced back to Emperor Tenji, who enshrined the ancient Shinto god Susanoo no Mikoto in a tomb cave on Mt.
 Nagara in order to protect the city of Otsu-Kyo.
-In 860, it is said that the Buddhist monk Enchi was made the guardian deity of Enjo-ji Temple, and in 1054 the temple was moved from the top of the mountain to its current location so that the common people could also pray here.
-The two-storey gate was completed in 1905, and medieval architectural styles can be seen put to use beautifully in all of its details.
+In 860, it is said that the Buddhist monk Enchi was made the guardian deity of Enjo-ji Temple.
+The temple was then moved in 1054 from the top of the mountain to its current location so that the common people could also pray here.
+The two-story gate was completed in 1905.
+Its medieval architectural styles can be seen put to use beautifully in all of its details.

 |Address||4-1 Miidera-cho, Otsu City|